Ph.D. in Educational Studies - Higher Education

 • Seminar in Literature Review and Research

-• Three letters of recommendation: one letter must be from a current/former professor.
+• Three letters of recommendation, including one letter that must be from a current or former professor.

 Yes, students may complete the program part-time.
 Typically part-time students take 1-2 classes per semester (~6 credit hours).